 Scala code runner version 2.11.6 — Copyright 2002-2013, LAMP/EPFL

-If you have any query related to Spark and Hadoop, kindly refer our Big Data Hadoop & Spark Community.
+If you have any more queries related to Spark and Hadoop, kindly refer to our Big Data Hadoop and Spark Community!

-After finishing with the installation of Java and Scala, Download the latest version of Spark by visiting following command –
+After finishing with the installation of Java and Scala, now, in this step, you need to download the latest version of Spark by using the following command:

-After this you can find a Spark tar file in the download folder.
+After this, you can find a Spark tar file in the Downloads folder.

-Follow the below steps given below for installing Spark.
+Follow the below steps for installing Apache Spark.

-- Extracting Spark tar file using following command –
+- Extract the Spark tar file using the following command:

 $ tar xvf spark-1.3.1-bin-hadoop2.6.tgz

-- Move Spark software files to respective directory using following commands –
+- Move Spark software files to the directory using the following commands:

-Add the following line to ~/.bashrc file which will add the location, where the spark software files are located to the PATH variable type.
+For this, you need to add the following path to ~/.bashrc file which will add the location, where the Spark software files are located to the PATH variable type.

 export PATH = $PATH:/usr/local/spark/bin

-Use the following below command for sourcing the ~/.bashrc file.
+- Use the below command for sourcing the ~/.bashrc file

 $ source ~/.bashrc

-Step 7: Verify the Installation of Spark application on your system
+Step 7: Verify the Installation of Spark on your system

-Following command will open Spark shell application version.
+The following command will open the Spark shell application version: